-• Low risk and normal - low risk normal changes do not require a second level of review or approval.

-- Low risk and expedited/emergency expedite and emergency changes require a second level Change Advisory Board (CAB) approval by the change manager.
-The change manager may provide an ad hoc review or conduct a review in the weekly CAB session. - Medium risk (normal/expedite/emergency) medium risk changes (other than standard) always require a second level CAB approval by the change manager.
-The change manager may provide an ad-hoc review or conduct a review in the weekly CAB session. - High risk (normal/expedite/emergency) high risk changes (other than standard) always require a second level CAB approval.
+- Standard low risk changes that are pre-approved.
+Standard change definitions are reviewed annually by the CAB and will be updated accordingly during the review. - · Low risk and normal low risk normal changes do not require a second level of review or approval. - Low risk and emergency emergency changes require a second level CAB approval by the change manager.
+The change manager may provide an ad hoc review or conduct a review in the weekly CAB session. - Medium risk (normal /emergency) medium risk changes (other than standard) always require a second level CAB approval by the change manager.
+The change manager may provide an ad-hoc review or conduct a review in the weekly CAB session. - High risk (normal /emergency) high risk changes (other than standard) always require a second level CAB approval.
 Where time allows the change manager will seek to conduct a review in the weekly CAB session, but work may need to be completed before this approval can be documented.
 The change manager may provide an ad-hoc review. - Flexential-initiated (any risk rating) Flexential-initiated change types do not require second level review.
 Instead, these change types require confirmation that the change event schedule has been approved by the impacted customer.